Microrasbora kubotai - Tropical Fish for Sale UK

 | Best For | Quiet community aquariums | Brighter mixed barb displays |

 Choose Cherry Barbs if you want the hardy small barb species that suits a peaceful planted aquarium and does not dominate the tank.
 Choose Long Fin Rosy Barbs or Rosy Barb if you have more space and want a larger, more energetic fish.
-Choose X Gold Rosy Barbs - Pethia or X Golden Barbs - Barbodes Semifasciolatu if you prefer yellow-gold tones over red.
+Choose Gold Rosy Barbs - Pethia or Golden Barbs - Barbodes Semifasciolatu if you prefer yellow-gold tones over red.
 For many hobbyists, though, Cherry Barbs remain the best barb for planted aquarium displays where calm behaviour matters as much as colour.

 Healthy Cherry Barbs are alert, streamlined, social, and eager to feed.
 Males show better colour when settled, and the whole group should move calmly through the middle of the tank.
 If a cherry barb sick fish isolates itself, clamps fins, breathes heavily, or loses appetite, investigate quickly.